 My work blends art therapy, trauma-informed care, and practical financial tools to help clients untangle money shame and start building a more honest, empowering relationship with their finances.

-When I’m not hosting Club sessions, I partner with organizations and educators to explore how money lives in our bodies, relationships, and cultural narratives.
+When I’m not helping people heal their money wounds, I partner with organizations and educators to explore how money lives in our bodies, relationships, and cultural narratives.
 Whether I’m guest-teaching a class, discussing financial therapy on a podcast, or facilitating a group workshop, my approach stays the same: practical, creative, emotional, and deeply human.

 Set down the budget.
 Pick up your journal.
 Join me.